Buzzvil/ghost-town/README.md

 * `pageCount`: Number of pages to process at a time.
 If your processing is mostly asynchronous (vs. e.g. render blocked), increasing this is recommended.
 Default: `1`.
 * `pageDeath`: Number of milliseconds to wait before before requeuing an item.
 If your processing is time-sensitive, decreasing this is recommended.
 Default: `30000`.
 * `pageTries`: Number of times to retry items that have timed out.
 If your processing could fail forever, configuring this is recommended.
 Default: `-1` (unlimited).
+* `deferStart`: Do not start ghost-town on creation, allowing defered startup.
+Default: `false`.

 Starts Ghost Town and returns a `Master` or a `Worker` instance exposing the following.